 • Develop the need to be able to see the broader picture to coordinate situations effectively showing diplomacy and sensitivity towards different working practices and cultures when working in other countries.

 • Critically understand the requirements of the relevant health and safety legislation and procedures, particularly relating to potentially hazardous working conditions and materials.

 • Display a clear understanding of the nature of film industry work procedure, practices and contracts - long and irregular hours.

-In addition, all students will have the opportunity to go on a guided walk around some of the working sets, workshops and stages at Pinewood Studios- including the Underwater Stage and Paddock Tank - where Terry will explain points of interest for the Art Department.
-In addition to the ‘in-house’ tour there is a guided visit undertaken to the ‘Warner Bros Studio Tour’ to view the Making of Harry Potter.
+In addition, all students will have the opportunity to go on a guided walk with tutors around some of the stages at Pinewood Studios- including the Underwater Stage and Paddock Tank - where related points of interest for the Art Department will be explained.

 Contact us about this course

 No other course had offered the level of expertise on offer in terms of teaching and knowledge of the industry.

 I thank Terry for believing in me, all those years ago and for giving me the confidence and skill set that are required in the Film Industry today.

 Terry has given me the tools and confidence to pursue art department work - I think taking his course was the best career decision I've made thus far.

 Learning the traditions and discipline of hand draughting was a revelation, and placed me firmly on my current career path.